harish3883/Sign-Language-To-Text-Conversion/README.md

-Sign Language Detection using Tkinter
+# Sign Language Detection Using Tkinter

-A desktop application that detects sign language from images and converts it into text and speech using a machine learning model.
-This project uses Tkinter for the user interface, integrating various libraries for image processing, machine learning, and text-to-speech.
+A desktop application for detecting and converting sign language gestures into text and speech using a machine learning model.
+This project employs **Tkinter** for the GUI, along with various libraries for image processing, machine learning, and text-to-speech conversion.

-Features
+## Features
-Real-time hand detection and tracking using OpenCV and CvZone.
+1. Real-time hand detection using OpenCV and CvZone.
-Conversion of detected hand signs into text using a trained Keras model.
+2. Gesture-to-text conversion with a trained Keras model.
-Text-to-Speech functionality using Pyttsx3.
+3. Text-to-Speech conversion using Pyttsx3.
-Language validation using Enchant to ensure accurate word detection.
+4. Language validation using Enchant for accurate word detection.

-Technologies Used
+## Technologies Used

-Machine Learning:
+### Machine learning
-Keras: Loads the pre-trained model for sign language detection.
+1. **Keras**: Loads and runs the pre-trained model.
-NumPy: Handles numerical operations for image processing.
+2. **NumPy**: Handles numerical operations for image processing.
-Computer Vision:
+### Computer Vision
-OpenCV: Captures and processes images from the webcam.
+1. **OpenCV**: Captures and processes images from the webcam.
-CvZone HandDetector: Detects hands and fingers in real-time.
+2. **CvZone** HandDetector: Detects hands and fingers in real-time.
-Text and Speech:
+### Text & Speech
-Pyttsx3: Converts detected sign language into speech.
+1. **Pyttsx3**: Converts detected sign language into speech.
-Enchant: Validates the detected text for accuracy.
+2. **Enchant**: Validates the detected text.
-Frontend:
+### Frontend
-Tkinter: Builds the GUI for a user-friendly desktop application.
+1. **Tkinter**: Provides a user-friendly desktop GUI.
-PIL (Pillow): Manages image rendering and display in the GUI.
+2. **Pillow (PIL)**: Manages image rendering and display in the GUI.